romankurnovskii/romankurnovskii.github.io/content/stories/001-rediscovering-backtracking-algo.en.md

 {{ end }}
 ```

 This shortcode takes in two parameters, `src` and `title`.
-The `src` parameter specifies the video file's URL, while the "title" parameter is optional and displays a caption below the video.
+The `src` parameter specifies the video file's URL, while the `title` parameter is optional and displays a caption below the video.
 To use the shortcode, simply include the following code in your Hugo markdown file:

 ```
-{{< video src="path/to/your/video.mp4" title="Problem 131: Palindrome Partitioning" >}}
+{{ < video src="path/to/your/video.mp4" title="Problem 131: Palindrome Partitioning" >}}
 ```

 By creating and using this shortcode, I successfully embedded my video into my Hugo site, making it available for others to learn from.

 This experience has reaffirmed the importance of perseverance and innovation in overcoming challenges.
 Whether it's relearning an algorithm or finding creative ways to share knowledge, facing obstacles head-on is an essential part of personal and professional development.

+To try copy and use this shortcode from <mark>[**repo**](https://github.com/romankurnovskii/awesome-hugo-shortcodes/).</mark>

+Leetcode problem solution and debug video you can check on this <mark>[page](/en/tracks/algorithms-101/leetcode/medium/131/)</mark>.